-Thurston County's 2017 Point In Time Count identified 579 people as being homeless in Thurston County on January 26, 2017.
+Thurston County's 2017 Point In Time Count(PIT) identified 579 people as being homeless in Thurston County on January 26, 2017.
 This number is comparable with the 586 reported in 2016 and the five year average of 576.
-Current measures and approaches have not resulted in a decrease in the number of people experiencing homelessness in our community.
+Current measures and approaches have not resulted in a significant decrease in the number of people experiencing homelessness in our community.

-Olympia is home to many of the region's most vulnerable homeless citizens.
+Olympia is home to many of the region's most vulnerable (defined as those most likely to die on the streets as a result of compounded health risks and other factors) homeless citizens.
 The lives of these individuals are threatened by a lack of a targeted and adequately funded response.
 These individuals also have significant impacts on City and regional services as well as collateral impacts on downtown businesses and property.
 A response to this challenging problem is needed.
-While by no means a panacea, the Home Fund will provide a source of revenue to begin to address these problems.
+While by no means a panacea, the Homeme Fund will provide a source of revenue to begin to address these problems.